 Chimichurri is a tasty Argentina based sauce that is used to flavor meats, eggs, and vegetables.
-This Jalapeño Chimichurri Sauce Recipe spices up the traditional version.
+It also makes an incredible marinade.
+This Jalapeno Chimichurri Sauce Recipe spices up the traditional version.

 Pomora recently contacted me to try their olive oil and give my honest opinion of it’s taste and quality.
+They sent me an assortment of their current olive oil selections to cook with.
 I was not compensated for this post.
 I am a big olive oil lover, so I thought, “Why not?”
 After reading about the company, I knew this was going to be really good olive oil and I don’t pass up an opportunity for really good olive oil!!!

 With Pomora; you adopt one of their olive trees from one of their award-winning growers – Carmelo from Sicily or Antonio from Campania.